What is the Mitral Valve?

 - Rheumatic fever

-Most people who have an open mitral valve replacement have a successful outcome, but there are certain risks.
+Most people who have an open mitral valve replacement have a successful outcome.
+But there are certain risks.
 Your particular risks will vary based on your overall health, your age, and other factors.
-Be sure to talk with your doctor about any concerns that you have.
+Talk with your healthcare provider about any concerns that you have.
 Possible risks include:

 - Blood clots leading to stroke or heart attack